-The Children's Oncology Group has used antibody therapy combined with cytokines, which are proteins that stimulate the immune system, and retinoid therapy (see above) for patients with high-risk neuroblastoma that:
+The Children's Oncology Group conducted a clinical trial testing anti-GD2 monoclonal antibody therapy (dinutuximab) combined with cytokines, which are proteins that stimulate the immune system, and retinoid therapy (see above) versus retinoic acid alone for patients with high-risk neuroblastoma that:

 Responded to induction (first) chemotherapy, and

-Who have had a stem cell transplantation without the neuroblastoma growing or spreading.
+Who have had a bone marrow transplantation without the neuroblastoma growing or spreading.

-In a Children’s Oncology Group clinical trial, children without evidence of active disease following stem cell transplantation and radiation received either RA alone, or RA and anti-GD2 monoclonal antibody dinutuximab (Unituxin) and cytokines.
-The patients who received the immunotherapy and RA lived longer and had fewer recurrences than those who were treated with RA alone.
+In this Children’s Oncology Group clinical trial, the patients who received immunotherapy and RA had higher rates of survival and fewer recurrences than those who received the RA alone.
 Immunotherapy and RA is now a part of the standard treatment for patients with high-risk neuroblastoma.
 Based on the results of this study, the U.S. Food and Drug Administration (FDA) approved dinutuximab (Unituxin) in March 2015 as part of first-line therapy for children with high-risk neuroblastoma.